xma711/notebook/web/ruby_on_rails/README.md

 Integer representation:  :mysymbol.to_i ; string representation:  :mysymbol.to_s  ;
 by default in ruby, a symbol yields the string representation even without the .to_s conversion.

-A symbol is more light-weight than a string class in ruby.. (that is what i understand)
+A symbol should be more light-weight than a string class in ruby.

 a symbol is not a raw string like what is in c.
 It is still a class and it has its methods.